maingocthanhtan96/larajs-docs/docs/packages/larajs-query.md

 {url}/comments?sort=country.name
 ```

-## Searching
+## 🔎 Searching

-Resources can be searched by attributes using the `search` query string parameter.
-By default, the search will apply a `whereLike(attribute, '%value%')` query, performing a partial match on the specified value.
+Perform searches across attributes using the `search` query string parameter,.
+The search will apply a `whereLike(attribute, '%value%')` query, performing a partial match on the specified value.

 | **Operation**       | **Example**                                         |
 | ------------------- | --------------------------------------------------- |